 Chopsticks made simple

-Look for: A chopstick rest (small block) or the paper sleeve.
+Look for: a chopstick rest (a small block) or the paper sleeve to rest them on.

 Also useful: